PCF Tile Developer Guide

 - Find the widest possible audience for your service.

-- Join a growing ecosystem that can integrate your service.
+- Join a growing ecosystem that can easily integrate your service.

 - Enable operators and app developers to interact with your service in an accessible and standardized way.